-Except as provided for in Article 6.2, DCTA/RGPTG/STADLER employees covered by this C3RS/IMOU who report close calls or who are involved in close call events under Article 6 that are reported by Immediate Work Group members will be protected from railroad discipline, revocation of certification, or other FRA civil enforcement.
+Except as provided for in Article 6.2, GOOS employees covered by this C3RS/IMOU who report acceptable close calls will be protected from railroad discipline, revocation of certification, or other FRA civil enforcement, provided an appropriate FRA waiver has been granted.

-If an employee is unaware that a close call event has occurred and was properly reported by any other work group member, upon notification, the employee may then complete and submit a close call report following Article 6.3 and receive the same protections as the work group member who reported the close call.
-All employees who submit a close call report will be protected from railroad discipline, revocation of certification, or other FRA civil enforcement provided the reports are submitted under Article 6 and Article 6.3.
+If an employee is unaware that a close call event has occurred and was properly reported by any other work group member, upon notification, the employee may then complete and submit a close call report following Articles 6 and 6.3 and receive the same protections as the work group member who reported the close call.
+All employees who submit a close call